 \end{conj}

 It is currently unknown whether such a constant exists for any pair of integers $(n,d)$, even if one restricts to polynomial maps.
+Even the simplest polynomial case $(n,d) = (1,2)$---that is, quadratic polynomials over $\bbQ$---has not yet been proven unconditionally, though Looper \cite{looper} has recently given a proof assuming a generalization of the $abc$-conjecture over $\bbQ$.

-The simplest polynomial case is $(n,d) = (1,2)$, that is, quadratic polynomials over $\bbQ$.
-The difficulty in proving Conjecture~\ref{conj:ubc} in this case is bounding the possible {\it periods} of rational periodic points.
-It is shown in \cite{walde/russo:1994} that for each period $n \in \{1,2,3\}$, there are infinitely many quadratic polynomials (up to the appropriate notion of equivalence) with a rational point of period $n$.
+The difficulty in proving Conjecture~\ref{conj:ubc} in this case is bounding the possible {\it periods} of rational periodic points---see \cite[Cor.
+1.11]{doyle/poonen:2020} for an explicit statement to this effect.
+It is shown in \cite{walde/russo:1994} that for each period $n \in \{1,2,3\}$, there are infinitely many quadratic polynomials (up to an appropriate notion of equivalence) with a rational point of period $n$.
 On the other hand, there are no quadratic polynomials with rational points of period $4$ (\cite[Thm.
 4]{morton:1998}), period $5$ (\cite[Thm.
 1]{flynn/poonen/schaefer:1997}), or---assuming standard conjectures on $L$-series for the Jacobian of a certain curve of genus $4$---period $6$ (\cite[Thm.
 7]{stoll:2008}).
 It was conjectured in \cite{flynn/poonen/schaefer:1997} that no quadratic polynomial over $\bbQ$ could have a rational point of period greater than 3, and Poonen has shown that this conjecture would imply uniform boundedness for quadratic polynomials over $\bbQ$, analogous to Mazur's theorem \cite{mazur:1977} for rational torsion points on elliptic curves.

 \begin{thm}[{\cite[Cor.
 1]{poonen:1998}}] Let $f \in \bbQ[z]$ be a quadratic polynomial.
 If $f$ does not admit rational points of period greater than 3, then $G(f,\bbQ)$ is isomorphic to one of the following twelve directed graphs, which appear in Appendix~\ref{app:all_data}: